Brown Root Rot Disease

 2. How does Brown Root Rot disease spread?

-- BRR disease can be spread through root contact, contaminated soil, ground water, surface water, and even through the air.
+- BRRD disease can be spread through root contact, contaminated soil, ground water, surface water, and even through the air.

 - The public are strongly advised to stay away from known infected trees as contaminated soil on shoes can also spread the disease.